Undergraduate Course: Church, Sacraments and Ministry 3/4 (THET10001)

 Course Delivery Information

-- should have gained an understanding of different models of the church in both historical and theological perspective.
+- should have gained an understanding of Reformed theologies of church, sacraments and ministry in historical and theological perspective;

-- should be able to relate the study of historical/theological texts to issues of concern in the contemporary church and its ministry; relate reflection upon the services of worship attended (and worship generally) to the theological texts studied in the course.
+- should be able to relate the study of historical and theological texts to issues of concern in the contemporary church and its ministry;

 - should have enhanced the development of their presentational and communication skills in a small group setting.